dsu-arl/pace-python-dojo/conditionals/if-statements/DESCRIPTION.md

 ```

 #### Challenge:
-Use python to determine if a number is greater than another number
+Use python to determine which number is greater than another number. *Remember that if an if statement doesn't evaluate to True, then the inside code doesn't run!*

 1. Create a new file with the file extension `.py`
 2. Write python to accept two integers (x, y) from user input